 The Samsung NU7470 doesn't disappoint in terms of features.
 However, one of the most crucial failings of this TV is the display panel itself.
 The display angle is so poor that means that this TV isn't quite perfect.

 Another failing for the TV is how many, or how few, connectivity options there are.
 There's no VGA, only 3 HDMI ports and also no headphone jack.
 The NU7470 does make up for a lot of these shortcomings by including Bluetooth and WiFi as well as HDMI 2.0.

 The smart TV features on the NU7470 are one of its strongest points with apps such as Steam Link as well as all the standard apps.
 Apple also intends to bring its own Apple TV and possibly iTunes too on to this TV.

 Overall, the Samsung NU7470 is an amazing TV that would look good anywhere, but as a Series 7 TV, it has a few things that let it down.
 I would recommend it for its positives but just note that there are some issues that definitely hinder it.

 - Smart TV features are very good

 - Bezels are quite small (especially when compared with other models I have tested)

 - HDMI 2.0

 - Non-IPS display means viewing angles and colours aren't amazing

-- Lack of connections (only 3 HDMI, no VGA, no physical composite or component connectors)
+- Lack of connections (only 3 HDMI, no VGA, no full-sized composite or component connectors)